HST grism spectroscopy of z~3 massive quiescent galaxies: Approaching the metamorphosis: Spectroscopic confirmation

 \subsection{Fitting setup}

-The optimally-extracted spectra were fitted with a custom IDL routine that compares the 1D spectra with composite stellar population templates by $\chi^2$-minimization.
-Such templates were generated on the fly by combining a grid of \citet{bc03} (hereafter BC03) simple stellar population (SSP) models with a set of parametric SFHs: a constant, an exponentially declining, a delayed exponentially declining and truncated SFH.
+The optimally extracted spectra were fitted with a custom IDL routine that compares the 1D spectra with composite stellar population templates by $\chi^2$-minimization.
+These templates were generated on the fly by combining a grid of \citet{bc03} (hereafter BC03) simple stellar population (SSP) models with a set of parametric SFHs: a constant, an exponentially declining, a delayed exponentially declining, and a truncated SFH.
 In the latter, the initial SFR drops to zero after a cutoff time $\tau_{\rm{tr}}$ from the onset of star formation.
 In standard $\tau$-models however, $\tau$ is the e-folding timescale of the SFH.
 The ratios of t/$\tau$ and t/$\tau_{tr}$, when above unity, approximate the description of an SSP.
-Due to an apparent systematic excessive broadening when adopting the imaging cutouts to estimate the line spread function, the adopted templates were smoothed to the G141 resolution adopting a FWHM computed fitting the stacked absorption lines of each galaxy with the IRAF task \textit{splot}, resulting in relatively good agreement after visual inspection.
+Due to an apparent systematic excessive broadening when the imaging cutouts are adopted to estimate the line spread function, the adopted templates were smoothed to the G141 resolution adopting a FWHM computed by fitting the stacked absorption lines of each galaxy with the IRAF task \textit{splot}, resulting in relatively good agreement after visual inspection.
 The variety in SFHs was chosen in order to allow for both passive and dusty star-forming solutions.
-The routine fits the observed spectra simultaneously with a set of emission lines complexes using standard line ratios \citep{anders2003} and the SFR–H$\alpha$ calibration of \citealt{Kennicutt98} where the SFR is taken from the model grid (see \citealt{Gobat12} for further details).
+The routine fits the observed spectra simultaneously with a set of emission lines complexes using standard line ratios \citep{anders2003} and the SFR–H$\alpha$ calibration of \citet{Kennicutt98}, where the SFR is taken from the model grid (see \citet{Gobat12} for further details).
 In Table~\ref{tab:params} we list the grid of parameters used for the fit.
-For redshift identification, the \cite{Calzetti2000} attenuation law was adopted and the stellar metallicity was left free to vary from 0.4 Z$_{\odot}$ to 2.5 Z$_{\odot}$.
-The age of templates was constrained to be lower than the age of the Universe at a limiting redshift as described in the following: in order to reduce the computational cost, we fitted the observed spectra through a first pass done from z=0.01 to z=5.0 with a low resolution redshift grid (dz=0.01).
-The probability of a given redshift was computed comparing the $\chi^2$ difference between the best fitting solution and all other solutions following \cite{Avni76} to determine the 1$\sigma$ confidence range.
-Once the most probable peaks were identified, we narrowed down the redshift grid around the 1 $\sigma$ peaks, allowing for an interval of $\Delta z\sim0.2$ spanned at dz=0.001.
-This time we limited the template library to the age of the Universe at the lowest most probable redshift.
-This approach led to the redshift probability distributions showed in the upper panels of Fig.~\ref{fig:test}.
+When performing the redshift identification, the \citet{Calzetti2000} attenuation law was adopted and the stellar metallicity was left free to vary from 0.4 Z$_{\odot}$ to 2.5 Z$_{\odot}$.
+The age of templates was constrained to be lower than the age of the Universe at a limiting redshift as described in the following: in order to reduce the computational cost, we fitted the observed spectra through a first pass from z=0.01 to z=5.0 with a low-resolution redshift grid (dz=0.01).
+The probability of a given redshift was computed by comparing the $\chi^2$ difference between the best-fitting solution and all other solutions following \citet{Avni76} to determine the 1$\sigma$ confidence range.
+After the most probable peaks were identified, we narrowed down the redshift grid around the 1$\sigma$ peaks, allowing for an interval of $\Delta z\sim0.2$ spanned at dz=0.001.
+This time we limited the template library to the age of the Universe corresponding to the lowest redshift among the identified 1$\sigma$ peaks.
+This approach led to the redshift probability distributions shown in the upper panels of Fig.~\ref{fig:test}.